The Life Coach Guide for ADHD: Strategies for Every Age and Stage

 ADHD is a life-long condition, one that impacts patients through school and into their adult lives — perhaps into retirement.
 Although the condition is steady, its challenges are forever changing.
 An effective coach is one who is prepared to offer different strategies for different stages of life, from elementary school through adulthood.
 Here are some common challenges during each major life stage, and tactics that deliver results.

-ADHD Coaching for Elementary School Students
+ADHD Life Coach Strategies: Elementary School Students

 From grades 1 through 5, students work to build a foundation in three main areas: